Please check the FAQ before contacting us.

 Q: What equipment is available at the Jazz Co-op?

 A:None.
 The venue is a reasonably sized room and there are power points, but no other facilities.
 Electric instruments will need to bring an amplifier and associated leads and, to be safe, mains extension cables.
 Everyone brings what they need to make music, including music stands – nothing is provided.
-Please do NOT ask if you can share the use of another musician’s instruments: this is very unfair on the people who want to play, especially those who have managed to bring in a drum-kit or keyboard for themselves.
+Please do NOT ask if you can share the use of another musician’s instruments: this is unfair on the people who want to play, especially those who have managed to bring in a drum-kit or keyboard for themselves.

 Q: Can I just turn up?